 - Helps maintain healthy skin and a beautiful shiny coat.

-- Essential nutrients support the cat’s immune system
+- Essential nutrients support the immune system

-Best for Older Cats with Kidney Problems – Hound Gatos Grain-Free Canned Cat Food
+8. Hound Gatos Grain-Free Canned Cat Food

 - Made from 98% high-quality lamb and lamb liver.